SystemsApproach/ops/lifecycle.rst

 PODs at different times (or in principle, skip an upgrade entirely), meaning there can be more than two versions running simultaneously.
-It is also typically the case that upgrades are rolled out incrementally (e.g., one site at a time over an extended period of time), meaning that even the production system plays a role in “staging” new releases.
+It is also typically the case that upgrades are rolled out incrementally (e.g., a few sites at a time over an extended period of time), meaning that even the production system plays a role in “staging” new releases.
 For example, a new version might first be deployed on 10% of the production machines, and once it is deemed reliable, is then